RaincloudTheDragon/BasedPlayblast/README.md

 3. Hit that big "Create Playblast" button
 4. Watch as your animation renders with a progress bar that actually works!
 5. The video will auto-play when it's done

+### Updating the addon

+The addon will automatically check for updates when Blender starts.
+You can also:

+1. Go to Edit > Preferences > Add-ons
+2. Find BasedPlayblast in the list
+3. In the addon preferences, click "Check Now" to check for updates
+4. If an update is available, click "Install Update" to download and install it

 ## What's new in v0.2.0